RicardoAzuul/zombeef/monster_of_the_week_mystery.md

 its goals and the countdown is useful as a guide (or something to adapt) to determine what happens next.

-- Day:
-- Shadows:
-- Dusk:
-- Sunset:
+What happens if the hunters do nothing?
+- More people are turned into zombies
+- These zombies try and make it back to the farm to turn cows into zombies.
+- The zombie cows go after the corporate agent
-- Nghtfall: the farm is overrun by zombies and zombie cows
+- Once the corporate agent is turned, Lisa can be freed and she sends her zombies and zombie cows to infect the village.
+- Once the village is overrun, the military intervenes, but black ops style.
+The corporation has too much money and influence.

+- Day: there is a minor outbreak of zombies at a local fast food place.
+Though it's reported as a fight.
+- Shadows: Lisa turns the other cows at the farm into zombie cows.
+- Dusk: Lisa sends her zombie cows after the corporate shill.
+- Sunset: Lisa sends her zombie cows out to conquer the town.
+- Nghtfall: the town is overrun.
+Lisa has broken free, and people are turned to zombies at an alarming rate.
-- Midnight: Lisa breaks loose and the village is lost between the zombies, zombie cows and military action.
+- Midnight: The army is called in to deal with the zombies and zombie cows and the town is effectively erased from the map.
+It's all hush hush.